kasulk/blog/README.md

 # Blog

-This is a high-performance markdown blog with Next.js and SSG.
+This high-performance blog is not made with love.
+It's made with Next.js 14!
+It makes use of SSG technology and has a performance score close to 100.
+(At least every time `I` test it...)

 ## Tech Stack